The Literacy Teaching Toolkit

 - reading and viewing, for primary schools

-- new primary pedagogical videos demonstrating practices in reading and viewing.
+- new primary pedagogical videos demonstrating practices in reading and viewing, writing and speaking and listening

 The toolkit supports teachers to understand what excellence looks like for language and literacy, and to: